 There’s a lot of talk about tackling climate change these days.
 If you listen to the media, you’d think that the solution is to electrify everything, but that’s meaningless if you do not have access to a clean, efficient, sustainable, low-cost way of generating electricity.
 However, not everywhere has adequate wind or sun resources, and with over 315 wind project rejections since 2015, and neither of those two being “available on demand”, natural gas is the only viable option for the foreseeable future.
 The goal, then, is to produce natural gas as cleanly as possible.
+That is where the Inflation Reduction Act with its methane fee comes into play.

 One long-proposed solution for reducing CO2 emissions in the United States is setting a price on carbon.
 But efforts to create a national carbon cap-and-trade or tax regime have proved fruitless, although there is a vocal and powerful activist movement intended to force coal plants to close, and many have.
 Of course, the actors most responsible for discharging CO2 are easily identified and widely known: planes, trains, and automobiles; power plants; heavy industry; commercial and light industrial operations; and agriculture, in that order, using US EPA 2020 figures.
 There’s truth here; recent estimates from the US EPA are that CO2 accounts for up to 80% of all greenhouse gas emissions.
 But, there’s a vastly more potent greenhouse gas contributing to climate change that gets much less notice or discussion: methane.